 How it works: Once you sign up for a membership and download the iOS or Android app, all you have to do is select your groceries, choose your delivery option, and check out.
-Then, in about an hour or so, your Shipt shopper will knock on your door.
+Then, in as little as one hour, your Shipt shopper will knock on your door.
 Shipt currently offers products from major grocery chains, such as Publix, Kroger, Fry’s, and H-E-B, and uses teams of local shoppers to handpick your items, ensuring that your order of fresh produce is actually fresh.
 Customers can use this app during store hours, which in some cases means 24-hour availability.

-Availability: Shipt is currently available in several major cities in the Southeast, Texas, Arizona, Michigan, and Ohio.
+Availability: Shipt is currently available in several major cities in the Southeast, as well as Texas, Arizona, Michigan, and Ohio.

-Pricing: A Shipt membership costs $100 a year, or $14 per month, and members get free delivery on orders that exceed $35.
-Otherwise, there’s a $7 delivery fee.
+Pricing and delivery: A Shipt membership costs $100 a year or $14 per month, and members get free delivery on orders that exceed $35.
+Otherwise, there’s a delivery fee.
 The price of grocery items is also slightly higher than if you were to buy them at a brick-and-mortar store yourself.
 Tipping your shopper is encouraged, too, and can be done via the Shipt app.